HTTP Methods (GET, POST, PUT, DELETE)

 POST Method is a commonly used HTTP method for sending data to an API.
 Unlike the PUT and DELETE methods, POST is typically used to create new resources and does not require the client to provide a complete representation of the resource.

 Compared to the PUT method, POST is generally used for creating new resources, while PUT is used for updating existing resources.
 PUT requires the client to provide a complete representation of the resource, while POST does not have this requirement.
-Additionally, PUT is usually idempotent, meaning that multiple identical PUT requests will produce the same result, while POST may not be idempotent.

 The DELETE method is an HTTP method used to remove or delete a resource from a server.
 It is commonly used to instruct the server to delete a specific resource identified by the provided URL or resource identifier.
 Unlike other HTTP methods like GET and POST, which retrieve or create resources, the DELETE method is specifically designed for resource deletion.

 When a client sends a DELETE request to the server, it indicates that the client wants to remove the resource permanently.
 However, the server's response to a DELETE request may vary depending on the server's implementation.
-Some servers may return a success response (e.g., status code 200) to confirm the deletion, while others may respond with a status code indicating that the resource was not found or cannot be deleted.
+Some servers may return a successful response (e.g., status code 200) to confirm the deletion, while others may respond with a status code indicating that the resource was not found or cannot be deleted.

-PUT Method
+PUT

 The PUT method is used to update or replace an existing resource on the server.
 It requires the client to send the complete representation of the resource to be updated.